czarek7711/hoot/README.md

 * Akiko GOLD: The Queen of Adult // no titles added
 * Anime Mahjong X // no titles added
 * Area 88: Etranger 1995 // some translation missing
+* Ballade for Maria // no titles added
 * Black Bird: Tori Tachi no Tooboe
 * Brandish
 * Brandish 2 -The Planet Buster-
 * Brandish 3 -Spirit of Balcan-
 * Brandish VT
 * Chou Jigen Densetsu Rall 3: Kakuseihen // some titles missing
+* Cyber Block Metal Orange
 * Desire -Spiral of Perversion-
 * Don't Call Me Amy!
 * Dragon Slayer: The Legend of Heroes